hheydaroff/walkyourcalories_html/README.md

 - Multiple informational pages (Home, How It Works, Benefits, FAQ, About Us)
 - Reusable calculator widget across pages
 - Dockerized for easy deployment
+- Nginx reverse proxy for improved performance and security
 - Unit tests for core functionality

 ## Technologies Used